Treatments we could recommend:

 The acid reflux symptoms include the following.
 If you are experiencing any severe forms of these symptoms we recommend you talk to your doctor:

 - Heartburn symptoms: burning sensation behind the breastbone

 - Indigestion symptoms: abdominal pain, fullness, nausea, bloating, flatulence and belching

-Acid reflux can be managed through lifestyle changes, medications and in more severe cases surgery.
+Acid reflux can be managed through lifestyle changes, medications and in more severe cases surgery for long term suffers.

 - Avoid alcohol